 Read about where you're going.
 Attempt to prepare yourself.
-Get something like a Lonely Planet or Rough Guide book.
+Get something like a Rough Guide.
 If you need to sort out local minibus schedules, including how to pay for your ticket and how much it will probably cost, they will do the job.

 For detailed travel planning in Europe, get the European Rail Timetable.